elusivecodes/fQuery/docs/QuerySet.md

 # QuerySet

-The *QuerySet* class provides a jQuery-like wrapper for manipulating DOM elements.
+The *QuerySet* class provides an immutable jQuery-like wrapper for manipulating DOM elements.

 ## Table Of Contents